mstojek/nlbw2collectd/README.md

 I have been using [Iptmon](https://github.com/oofnikj/iptmon) tool to get very nice statistics of per host traffic on my Openwrt router.
 Unfortunatelly starting from Openwrt 22.03 release [Iptmon](https://github.com/oofnikj/iptmon) stopped to work due to replacement of iptables with nftables.
 When looking for alternatives I was not able to find anything what was close to Iptmon and working on latest Openwrt releases.
 I found [Nlbwmon](https://github.com/jow-/nlbwmon) to be very nice tool but what I was missing was more detailed per hour statistics with nice charts.

 # Dependencies
 This plugin assumes that you have Luci and luci-app-statistics installed.
-This plugin uses luci.sys and luci.jsonc lua libraries that are bundled with Luci.
+This plugin uses luci.jsonc lua library that should be bundled with Luci, if that is not the case you need to install this (details below).
 Another required library is collectd-mod-lua

 # Limitation